RobDWaller/ReallySimpleJWT/README.md

 $validate->signature();
 ```

-Six validation methods are available which can all be chained:
+Seven validation methods are available which can all be chained:

 - `structure()` confirms the structure of the token is correct.
 - `signature()` confirms the token signature is valid.